We are committed to building a more just, verdant, and peaceful world.

 Broader Recruitment

-We have added new recruiting partners, resources, and strategies to help us reach and identify a more diverse pool of candidates for all positions.
-We conduct significant outreach to ensure that candidates for our summer internships include young people of color, creating a pool of talent for future opportunities in philanthropy.
+We have added new recruiting partners, resources, and strategies to help us include and consider a diverse pool of candidates for all positions.
+We are constantly building our networks and conducting outreach to ensure that our opportunities are viewed by, and available to, individuals from all walks of life.

 Staff Training and Policies

 Our Code of Conduct obliges all Staff to conduct themselves in a manner consistent with the highest professional and ethical standards.
-We also require Staff to undergo periodic mandatory management, legal, anti-harassment, and racial equity trainings.
+We also provide periodic management, legal, anti-harassment, and equity trainings.

 Staff Engagement